HarishHary/blink/docs/services/rule_executor.md

 `MAX_CONCURRENT_CALLS` caps concurrent service calls into the rule application. `MAX_BATCH_SIZE` and `MAX_CONCURRENT_CALLS` also pass to the runtime as `MaxBatchSize` and `MaxConcurrentCalls`, sizing its per-plugin and shared admission budgets.
 The application may split one rule's events by rollout side and payload size, but its bounded worker budget limits active invocations.

-Plugin processes are subprocesses, budgeted separately: up to `GOMAXPROCS x 2` past every deployment's `min_procs`.
+Plugin processes are subprocesses, budgeted separately: a CPU- and memory-derived process budget past every deployment's `min_procs`.
 See [plugin-runtime.md](../internals/plugin-runtime.md#invocation) and [concurrency-knobs.md](../internals/concurrency-knobs.md).

 ### Metrics